xylemwebdev/site-test/exampleSite/content/howtosubmit.md

   how about screenplays, word art, prose-poetry, one-act plays, photographed sculpture, songs, puns, paintings, slam poetry, etchings, memoirs, fairy tales, cartoons, journal entries, interviews, limericks, anime, flash fiction, exquisite corpses, collages, or blackout poetry?
-We want Xylem to reflect the expansiveness of the artistic mind.\n\n\nGeneral Guidelines\n\nCreate something weird, artsy, poetic, wacky, beautiful, terrifying, funny, whimsical … you get the idea.\n\nSend it to us at xylemsubmit@gmail.com.\n\nDo it again.
+We want Xylem to reflect the expansiveness of the artistic mind.\n\nGeneral Guidelines\n\nCreate something weird, artsy, poetic, wacky, beautiful, terrifying, funny, whimsical … you get the idea.\n\nSend it to us at xylemsubmit@gmail.com.\n\nDo it again.
 And again.
-And tell your friends to do it.\n\n\nThe Detailed Requirements\n\nWe have a blind submissions process to make everything fair and square.
+And tell your friends to do it.\n\nThe Detailed Requirements\n\nWe have a blind submissions process to make everything fair and square.
 Please include your name and contact info in the body of your email or attached as a separate cover sheet, but leave your name off the creative work itself.
 This allows for all of